Common Photography Mistakes and How to Fix Them

 Common technical mistakes include:

 The good news about technical mistakes: once you understand what causes them, they're usually the most straightforward to fix.
-They have specific solutions that work consistently.
+The most common beginner mistakes all have specific solutions that work consistently.

 2. Compositional Mistakes